Autism Swim (AS) are national Water Safety and Swimming Specialists in Autism Spectrum Disorder … More About Us

 Why is swimming so beneficial for swimmers with ASD?

-- Swimming can fulfil sensory needs in a low stimulation environment
+- Swimming fulfils many sensory needs in a low stimulation environment

-- The repetitive nature of swimming can have therapeutic benefits
+- The repetitive nature of swimming has multiple therapeutic benefits

 - Gross Motor output is an essential self-regulation tool for individuals with ASD

-- Swimming lessons aim to equip individuals with confidence and skills imperative to ensure safety in the water
+- Swimming lessons/aquatics programs, equip individuals with confidence and skills imperative to ensure safety in the water.
+These are potentially life-saving skills

-- Swimming can result in increased coordination, mobility and balance
+- Swimming often results in increased coordination, mobility and balance

 - Swimming can achieve cognitive benefits (including increased communication skills) through skill development